 You can clearly see the difference between European leathers and local leathers when you see a cross-section of the leather.
-The fibres (the middle layer of the leather, between the top grain and flesh side) on European leathers retain a natural colour (white or tan); local leathers have the same colour throughout, indicating that the chemicals have fully penetrated the leather, which weakens the fibres.
+The fibers (the middle layer of the leather, between the top grain and flesh side) on European leathers retain a natural color (white or tan); local leathers have the same color throughout, indicating that the chemicals have fully penetrated the leather, which weakens the fibers.

 Each shoe is hand finished before boxing.
 This includes, among other things, waxing the uppers.
 To my surprise, the uppers are also ironed, the same way the sole edges are, to allow the waxes to penetrate the leather better.
 Pak Kiki explained that local leathers cannot be ironed like this as it would strip the finish and damage the leather—another reason they insist on using leathers from European tanneries.
 The shoes are then laced up, boxed, and delivered to anywhere in the world.

 At the end of the factory visit, I stopped by their showroom to look at the finished shoes.
 The showroom is quite big with any model imaginable in it.
 They also have a dedicated shelf for women's shoes, which are smaller and use different lasts.
 After perusing through the shoes, I ended up putting in an MTO order on a pair of Comipel shell cordovan penny loafers .